← Back to Grammar

 It'll surely rain tomorrow

-Unlike English, Spanish adverbs are quite flexible in their placement.
-The position can change emphasis.
+Unlike English, Spanish adverbs are flexible in placement.
+Position can change emphasis.

 After the Verb (Most Common)